uvdesk/community-skeleton/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---
 name: "🧐 Support Question"
-about: 'This repository is only for reporting bugs or problems.
+about: "This repository is only for reporting bugs or problems".
 ---

 This repository is only for reporting bugs or issues.
 If you need support, please use: